SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>At an unprecedented time with the worst attack ever on our soil, our President displayed extraordinary determination, leadership and resolve when history was thrust upon him and the United States.</h3 quote>
+<h3 quote align='center'>It's really fun at night, because I can see the baby kicking.</h3 quote>

 ---